IdoVolf/Spamton-Buddy/README.md

 # Spamton Buddy - Chrome Extension

 Ever wanted [BIG SHOT] energy in your browser?
 Spamton Buddy injects a little chaos, charm, and KROMER™ into every webpage.
-This Chrome extension adds the iconic Spamton from Deltarune to the corner of your screen, where he... hangs out.
+This Chrome extension adds the iconic Spamton from Deltarune to  your screen, where he... hangs out.
 That’s it.
 That’s the whole feature.
 But hey — now you're [DEALING WITH POWER]!

 ## 🧩 Features
 - A floating Spamton on every website.